eastgenomics/eggd_dias_batch/readme.md

 ## What are typical use cases for this app?

-DNAnexus app for launching SNV, CNV and mosaic reports workflow from a given directory of Dias single output and a manifest file.
+DNAnexus app for launching CNV calling, one or more of SNV, CNV and mosaic reports workflows as well as eggd_artemis from a given directory of Dias single output and a manifest file(s).

 ---
 ## What inputs are required for this app to run?